ncatlab/nlab-content/pages/9018.md

 So in the first case a [[mass gap]] is manifest, while non-abelian gauge theory is not visible, while in the second case it is the other way around.

-But is there were an argument that [[M-theory on G2-manifolds]] is in fact equivalent for compactification both on $X_{1,\Gamma}$ and on $X_{2,\Gamma}$.
+But if there were an argument that [[M-theory on G2-manifolds]] is in fact equivalent for compactification both on $X_{1,\Gamma}$ and on $X_{2,\Gamma}$.
 To the extent that this is true, it looks like an argument that could demonstrate confinement in non-abelian 4d gauge theory.

 This approach is suggested in [Atiyah-Witten 01, pages 84-85](#AtiyahWitten01).
 An argument that this equivalence is indeed the case is then provided in sections 6.1-6.4, based on an argument in [Atiyah-Maldacena-Vafa 00](#AtiyahMaldacenaVafa00).